|

 How can I ensure my dog is comfortable sleeping outdoors when camping?

-Bring your dog’s bed from home to provide a familiar sleeping spot.
-We recommend placing the bed inside your tent on an insulated sleeping pad for extra warmth and comfort.
+Bring your dog’s bed from home so they have something familiar.
+We like putting the bed inside the tent, right on top of an insulated sleeping pad for extra comfort and warmth.

 What essentials should I pack for my dog for a camping trip?

-Collapsible bowls and a first aid kit are absolute must-haves for any camping trip.
-Pack enough food for the entire trip plus extra in case of delays.
+Collapsible bowls and a first aid kit are non-negotiable.
+Pack enough food for your whole trip, plus a little extra just in case.

 Any tips for keeping my dog entertained during our camping adventure?